The Road to Newarre

 As for Newarre itself, there isn't much to say. except that it really is in the middle of Nowhere.
 The Lightning Tree is our best guide here so read that again and you might discover Bast's special place on the outskirts of town.
 One thing we do know is that Carter was attacked on the road to Baedn-Bryt.
 This is also the road you need to continue on to reach Treya, although that is a few days journey.
 The scrael attack happened two miles North of town by Oldstone bridge which crosses the river in which Emberlee takes her bath.
 Crazy Martin has his still hidden in a box canyon in the scrubby hills to the north of town where he makes his barley wine.
 Rike's father fell off Littlecliff which I believe to be in the same area...ish.

-As for the town itself Kote jokes that it is 'home to dozens' and there are indeed about a dozen farms and some five dozen folk that get a mention acoss our books.
-There are also some other local amenities for local folk and whilst no genreral store is ever mentioned there is evidence of a baker.
-Across the road from the Inn we find master Ferris the blacksmith who is probably Cealdish and might also provide stabling for horses that stop at the Inn.
-Graham is a carpenter who will undoubtedly have a workshop and somewhere nearby is a miller with a waterwheel.
-There is also a mayor and a constable a church with two priests.
+As for the town itself Kote jokes that it is 'home to dozens' and there are indeed about a dozen farms and some five dozen folk that get a mention acoss all our books.
+There are also some other local amenities for local folk and whilst no general store is ever mentioned there is evidence of a baker.
+Across the road from the Inn we find Caleb Ferris the blacksmith who is probably Cealdish and might also provide stabling for any horses that stop at the Inn.
+Graham is a carpenter who will undoubtedly have a workshop and somewhere nearby is a miller with his waterwheel and a daughter called Katie.
+There is also a church with two priests, a constable and a mayoral residence close enough to the lightning tree for his young daughter to easily visit by herself.

-Back to our single road out of town and Carter declared it was two miles north to the spot where he was attacked by scrael, 'just past Oldstone Bridge'.
-Since Carter was on his way home from Baeden at the time that puts Baeden-Bryt (to give it it's full name) some twenty miles off to the East on a proper road likely to be named the Kings road .
-Chronicler, however, came in from the other direction, walking in from the west passing through both Abbot's Ford and Rannish in search of a horse before he encountered Kote who was out hunting scrael somewhere in the vicinity of our bridge.
-Since Chronicler was now hoping to purchase a horse in Baeden before continuing on to his appointment in Treya that suggests His road and Carters road are the Same road whilst our road to newarre is going to be little more that a T-Junction turn off, down a dirty track to Newarre that eventually comes to a boggy end.
+Back to our single road out of town and Carter declared it was two miles north to the spot where he was attacked by scrael, 'just past Oldstone Bridge' which puts the attack east of the river.
+Since Carter was on his way home from Baeden at the time that puts Baeden-Bryt (to give it it's full name) some twenty miles further to the East on what is a proper road quite likely to be marked as the Kings road by bigger maps.
+Chronicler, however, came in from the other direction, walking in from the west passing through both Abbot's Ford and Rannish (a town we are told is ten miles away) in search of a horse for sale before he encountered Kote who was out hunting scrael somewhere in the vicinity of both the Orrisons sheep fields and the bridge.
+Chronicler was now hoping to purchase a horse further along the road in Baeden before continuing on to his appointment in Treya this suggests His road and Carters road are the same 'kings' road whilst our road to newarre is going to be little more that a T-Junction that turns off Southwards down a dirty track to Newarre where it eventually comes to a boggy end.
 Locals only.

-Now even with a sketch map of the surrounding area to help us we still don't know where in the world we actually are since none of the placenames used can be cross referenced to our world map.
-Chronicler says he wasn't heading for Tinue but that is all we have to work with.
-We do not know where Treya is all though we can make a few educated guesses.
+Now even with a sketch map of the surrounding area to help us we still don't know where in the wide world we actually are since none of the placenames used so far can be cross referenced to our world map.
+Chronicler saying that he wasn't heading for Tinue is not much of a direction to rely upon and even worse to use as a compass.

 Greystones ~ Their Form And Function.

 The Waystone Inn is not by the way of anything in particular.
-It is in the middle of Nowhere.
+It is however in the middle of Newarre a town that does indeed boast it's very own Waystone which might provide us with a clue as to where to go next with this anthology.

 Waystones is the name Ben knows for the various Greystones dotted around the world but whilst he is worldly wise, Ben is not Edema Ruh to whom they are special.
-The stones are rectangular about 12ft long and half that square 'Smaller than a Draccus'.
+The stones are rectangular in shape about 12ft long and 'Smaller than a Draccus' is one pretty useless size comparison.
 Some point upwards, some lay flat, often alone, sometimes in groups and there is much folklore associated with them.
 The Edema Ruh stop for the day, no matter what, whenever they see one.
 Apparently this is for 'tradition and superstition' which are much the same thing.
 They are also meant to be good luck and everyone enjoys a holiday.
 All the travellers at the Faeriniel crossroads had stopped to rest there despite there being no inn although the presence of greystones may just be coincidence and like Simmon, who is disconcerted by them, most groups made camp in the surrounding woods instead.
 The ruh, however, deliberately made their nights camp among the actual stones, safe from the unwanted presence of superstitious travellers who may seek to do them wrong.

 Other traditions are investigated by the boys which gives answers including pagan relics, safe places and road markers, all of which could be seem to apply although no reason takes presedence.
-Kvothe's argument holds the most water so let us consider the ones we visit during the text.
+Kvothe's argument holds the most water so let us consider the ones we come across during the text.

 The single upright by the side of the Kings Road in the Commonweath which the troupe stop beside when they reach it with Ben.

-The pair Kvoth and Denna discover out back of a roadside inn at a pool's edge on the way to Imre, One upright.
+The pair Kvothe and Denna discover out back of a roadside inn at a pool's edge on the way to Imre, One upright.
 One horizontal (artwork suggests actually into the water)

 One Upright on the Imre side of Stonebridge, 50 ft from the Old Stone Road which the boys investigate.